Lindeneg/clenv/README.md

 ## Why cl-env?

-Most type-safe env solutions validate `process.env` but something else has to populate it first (usually `dotenv`, which mutates the global object).
-If you also want variable expansion, you add `dotenv-expand`.
-Layered files? `dotenv-flow`.
-That's three packages before you write a single validation rule.

-`cl-env` handles the entire pipeline — parsing, expansion, layering, validation, and typing — in one dependency, returning a plain object. `process.env` is never written to and only read if you explicitly opt in.
+`cl-env` owns the full env loading pipeline: parsing, variable expansion, layered files, validation, and typing, in a single zero-dependency package that never mutates `process.env`.

-If your stack already populates `process.env` for you (Next.js, Nuxt, Vite, etc.), libraries like [t3-env](https://env.t3.gg) or [envalid](https://github.com/af/envalid) are great choices and purpose-built for that model. `cl-env` is for when you want to own the full loading pipeline yourself.
+If your framework already manages `process.env` for you, validation-only libraries like [t3-env](https://env.t3.gg) or [envalid](https://github.com/af/envalid) are purpose-built for that model. `cl-env` is for when you want to control the loading yourself.

 ## Quick start